Yumjao Leima: Worship

-According to Meitei culture, the "Nongmai" class is in the middle position of the society of the maibis (priestesses).
-They used to take care of the cult of goddess Yumjao Lairembi.
+Worshippers pray to Yumjao Leima for the longevity of the King.
+Her rites and rituals are performed by the Nongmai or middle-ranking class of maibis (priestesses) who lead her cult.
+Yumjao Lairemma is mainly worshipped by the Thaopicham clan.

 Temples

 Temple of Yumjao Lairembi, Kangla

 The "Temple of Yumjao Lairembi" inside the Kangla is at the left side of the Temple of Pakhangba.
 Structurally, both the temples are of the same architectural styles.
 The southern wall of the temple is well decorated.
 The remaining three walls of the temple are of little decorations.
 A door with the lancite arch is in the southern wall of the temple.
 Two false doors surround the two sides of the one real door.
 All the doors (real and false) are framed with pilasters.
 The ground plan of the temple is in square shape.
 Its area covered is 2.43 square meters.

 Ima Ibemma Yumjao Lairembi Shanglen

 In October 2011, a temple named "Ima Ibemma Yumjao Lairembi Shanglen" was built in honor of goddess Yumjao Lairembi in Thangmeiband town in Imphal.